focai-acc/focElizaRFC/README.md

 * **AI Agent Security**: Security becomes critical when AI agents manage assets or interact with DeFi protocols.
 Full-lifecycle security components must be introduced to ensure the safety of AI agent operations.

-* **Scalable On-Chain Interactions**: Currently, Eliza's on-chain interactions are not scalable, as each chain and dApp requires a pre-defined interaction plugin.
+* **Extensible On-Chain Interactions**: Currently, Eliza's on-chain interactions are not scalable, as each chain and dApp requires a pre-defined interaction plugin.
 V1 will explore the use of open ABI technologies to enable scalable and pre-definition-free interaction mechanisms.

 * **Omni-Chain Data Access**: Eliza's current on-chain data access is limited by pre-defined data access components for each chain.
 By leveraging omni-chain data components, AI agents will gain unrestricted and flexible access to blockchain data.

+With these functionalities, AI agents can interact with the blockchain without requiring pre-defined code modules, fully leveraging the capabilities of LLMs and code interpreters to enable more flexible, secure, and practical on-chain interactions.